agilbert1412/StardewArchipelago/Documentation/Contributing/Examples/Moviesanity - Mod.md

 ![image](https://i.imgur.com/yBe0yHv.png)

-#### Add Moviesanity to the SlotData Class - [Commit](https://github.com/agilbert1412/StardewArchipelago/commit/92daeeca15dbbc755b96ccc63e6422808e9004f6)
+#### Add Moviesanity to the SlotData Class - [Commit Details](https://github.com/agilbert1412/StardewArchipelago/commit/92daeeca15dbbc755b96ccc63e6422808e9004f6)

 This is where the value will be stored for the duration of the play session

 ![image](https://i.imgur.com/iqScwFE.png)

-#### Read Moviesanity from the slot data fields and assign it to the SlotData [Commit](https://github.com/agilbert1412/StardewArchipelago/commit/037796179f623fd94e2f916e4b23cb076c67cda5)
+#### Read Moviesanity from the slot data fields and assign it to the SlotData [Commit Details](https://github.com/agilbert1412/StardewArchipelago/commit/037796179f623fd94e2f916e4b23cb076c67cda5)

 We usually pick a default value of "None" here, so that if the Apworld does not provide the setting, it's probably an older version that also doesn't want to trigger subsequent code for it.